Carlock1609/ContactTracing/README.md

 ## Stacks used:
 - MERN: MongoDB, Express, React, Node, Javascript.
+The frontend/backend are completely seperated.
+    - The backend is a REST api thoroughly tested with Postman
+    - The frontend is built with React

 ## Functionalities:
 - User can click on calendar and select an option, leave a note, and leave a Journal Entry.